Terms and Conditions of Sale and Supply (England & Wales law)

 5.5

-Shortages and transit damage must be reported in writing within 2 business days of delivery, including photographs and (where available) carrier damage documentation.
+Shortages and transit damage must be reported in writing within 2 calendar days of delivery, including photographs and (where available) carrier damage documentation.
 Claims submitted after this period may be rejected.

 5.6